boldbi/samples/Scenario Based Samples/Dashboard-Parameter-In-Widget-Embedding/README.md

     ![select-department-values](https://github.com/boldbi/samples/assets/92368448/6003e0dc-216f-4654-9217-4ff76cac32d0)

->**Note:** For more information about updating the widget with dashboard parameter, please refer the [link](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#updatefilters).
+>**Note:** For more information about updating the widget with dashboard parameter without re-render the widget, please refer the [link](https://help.boldbi.com/embedding-options/embedding-sdk/embedding-api-reference/methods/#updatefilters).

 7. Thus, the widget will be loaded with the applied dashboard parameter value in the viewer section.